markniu/Bed_Distance_sensor/README.md

 [BDsensor](https://www.pandapi3d.com/bdsensor) is a high resolution inductive Bed Distance Sensor for 3d printer auto bed leveling and real time adjustment.

 it can measure the distance from bed to nozzle with distance resolution 0.01mm.

-before now, there is no distance sensor available for 3D printers due to the high price, and nothing with this high resolution.
-All the current bed level sensors used now on 3D printers are only proximity e.g. the BLTouch, pinta, ezabl, etc..

 ### The Future of Bed Leveling